 Our original products were designed via trial and error and tested on the road.
-Our new products are engineered and rigorously tested.
-We employ a variety of ways of testing.
-Each method has pros and cons.
-Together, they represent a level of rigor that no competitor comes close to.
+Our new products are engineered and rigorously tested on the road and in our labs.
+We also employ a variety of testing techniques.
+Each technique has its pros and cons.
+Together, they represent a level of rigor that no competitor can match.

 Testing on the Road

 Testing while cycling allows us to evaluate the performance of our products in the actual aerodynamic and acoustical environment they are used in.
 We do this in two ways.
 One is simply riding with and without the products and recording impressions.
 The other is to instrument cyclists with in-ear microphones, record wind noise at known speeds by incorporating detailed Gamin data, and calculate sound pressure level reductions.
 Our experience shows that while our acoustic measurements cannot predict exactly how much wind noise level reduction a particular individual cyclist will experience, they give us a good idea about what the average cyclist will experience, and a very good indication of which product designs perform the best.
 We have asked many cyclists for their feedback... so we know that our acoustic measurements and the psychoacoustic perceptions are similar.

 Because wind noise varies significantly by speed, we capture wind speed data during our test runs and extract exact cycling speed information from our Garmin 520.
 The digital anemometer and Garmin data is matched to the recorded sound files to help ensure that our road testing conclusions are as accurate as possible.

 And, of course, periodic equipment testing and re-calibration is essential for accuracy.